-The stages of narcissistic abuse recovery are as simple as they are overwhelming.
+The stages of healing in narcissistic abuse recovery are as simple as they are overwhelming.
 There is so much more than just learning what is narcissistic abuse and how to overcome it.
 You need to understand how to identify narcissists in your life and how to deal with toxic people.
 It doesn’t hurt to learn the language of the narcissistic abuse recovery community, and it will definitely help if you can learn the red flags of a narcissist so that you can avoid toxic relationships in the future.

 Are you ready?
 Keep your mind open, and let’s begin this journey together.